akrzemi1/__sandbox__/__MAIN__/contract_of_awaitables.md

  2. failure: the external situation -- in the user input, in the environment -- did not allow us to deliver what we promissed.
  3. cancel: we might have been able to deliver the promise, but you didn't want it (and you wanted to save as many resources as possible).

 Whenever the outcome is categorized as either failure or cancel there is *never* a need to communicate data or "partial data" to the awaiter.
 Only in the case of success is there a need to communicate the value, even if this value is only ‘seaweed’.
+The apparent "partial success" in the I/O-awaitables is the consequence of its representation conflating ‘seaweed’ (success) with cancel.

 We do not even consider the incorrect input to the function (precondition violation) as something worth reporting: we assume only correct programs.